open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/getting-started.md

 BOMs when using the OpenTelemetry starter is important to ensure version alignment across all OpenTelemetry dependencies.

+{{% alert title="Note" color="info" %}}

+If you import the `spring-boot-dependencies` BOM, you have to declare it after the OpenTelemetry BOMs.

+{{% /alert %}}

-The following example shows how to import both BOMs using Maven:
+The following example shows how to import the OpenTelemetry BOMs using Maven:

 ```xml
 <dependencyManagement>